mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

-# Breaking changes in v5, part 1: Styles and themes
+# Breaking changes in v5, part 1: styles and themes

 <p class="description">This is a reference guide to all of the breaking changes introduced in Material v5, and how to handle them when migrating from v4.</p>